 Composition Errors in the Problems Panel

-Composition errors in your designed schema will be written to the Problems panel in VS Code:
+Composition errors in your designed schema will be written to the Problems panel in VS Code (you will see errors for any designs in the folder vs code has open):

 Note: Since this is the beta release, some of the composition error pointers might be broken - like having the wrong range selected.
 All